Communities

 I realize it was a bad example anyway; as you said, he can prepare in advance.
 I changed the example in my answer to a doctor in an emergency situation.

-Fred Wamsley‭ wrote almost 2 years ago
+Fred Wamsley‭ wrote over 2 years ago

 I remain curious about one point.
 There is a large practical difference between a doctor carrying a set of supplies to a life-threatening emergency and an action that cuts the odds by some hard-to-measure amount of spreading a disease which can be fatal but isn't always, not even close.